Emilien-Foissotte/carburoam/README.md

 - GMAIL_APP_PASSWORD : app password for streamlit gmail account
 - LOAD_MODE="remote|local" : If remote, need AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY
 - BUCKET_NAME_STORE: Uri of the bucket where config file is stored, if using remote load mode

+### Testing

+This repository uses somes github actions defined in [.github/workflows](.github/workflows) folder.

+It uses mock to setup a mocking environment and fire some `pytest` tests to ensure app is working properly.

 ## Contributing